The Midnight Special (TV series): Format

-Beginning in 1975, Carol Wayne (who had recently married producer Burt Sugarman) was introduced as the host of "Rock Rap," a gossip segment that aired in the middle of each episode.

 History

 Johnny Rivers (pictured in 1975) performed the theme song for The Midnight Special, which is a rendition of Midnight Special (recorded in 1965), which the show is named after.

 In 1972, producer Burt Sugarman pitched the program as a means for NBC to capitalize on a potential audience.
 "Our aim was to reach for the 18-33 age bracket, the young married and daters who attend concerts and movies but don't watch much television," Sugarman said.
 At the time, NBC's main late-night tentpole, The Tonight Show Starring Johnny Carson, generally limited its musical guests to those who played lighter music, as Carson believed that most television viewers at that hour were attempting to go to sleep and would not appreciate raucous music.

 At the time, none of the Big Three television networks had programming on after 1:00 am Eastern time, as common practice by most stations was to sign off after the final program.
 Despite a lack of competition in that timeslot, NBC initially rejected the idea.
 The rejection led Sugarman to buy the air time for the premiere on his own as a brokered show, convincing Chevrolet to become the show's first sponsor.
 It premiered with ratings high enough for NBC to reconsider its decision, and the network subsequently bought the program.
 NBC also reasoned that the additional weekly hour and a half of programming would allow NBC to recoup some revenue lost as a result of the Public Health Cigarette Smoking Act, which banned the advertising of tobacco on television effective January 1, 1971.